xyflow/xyflow/website/src/markdown/docs/getting-started/index.md

 }
 ```

-In this example you can connect nodes and remove selected nodes and edges with the delete key.
+In this example you can connect nodes and remove selected nodes and edges with the backspace key.

 import Basic from './BasicFunctions';